Dre Campbell Farm

 11. Garlic Spray

-So, for a quick home remedy to deter these critters, consider spraying your crops with garlic spray.
+So, for a quick home remedy to deter carrot flies, consider spraying your crops with garlic spray.

 There are some simple recipes online, but we’ve already put together an article on how to make garlic spray for plants.
-Go ahead and give this DIY carrot fly spray a try!
+Go ahead and give this homemade carrot fly spray a try!

 Takeaway

-Choose the method that works best for you, and make sure to keep up with the routine to prevent the pest from taking over your garden.
+Choose the method that works best for you, and make sure to keep up with the routine to prevent these pests from taking over your garden.

 Picture credit | Picture 2 credit